mattcalhoun1/ChatterBuilds/README.md

 ### Channels
-Channels is a newer feature of Chatters, and allows for encrypted/signed broadcasts and unpredictable synchronized frequency hopping without the necessity of a cluster.
+Channels allow encrypted/signed broadcasts and unpredictable synchronized frequency hopping without the necessity of a cluster.
 There is no "root" device in a channel.
 Instead, a channel ID and set of passwords are shared however people want, and those allow devices to have secure communication.
 Within a channel, there is only symmetric encryption and only broadcasts (no DM), so everyone in the channel within mesh range can see the message.